StuartRayson/StuartRayson/README.md

 ## 💬 Interests
 - Probably playing too many games 🕹
-- A bit of a food connoisseur 🍕
+- A bit of a juke food connoisseur 🍕
 - Watching anime 🤓
 - Rowing 🚣‍♂️
 - Being a Dad to a tortoise 🐢